If you were tested for COVID-19 at MU Health Care, see below to learn what to do based on your results.

 If your test result is positive, you will be notified via a message in the HealthConnect portal.
 If you don't have a HealthConnect account, you can sign up here.

 You may feel symptoms such as cough and fever for 14 days.
 As long as you are able to manage the symptoms from home, you should stay there.

 Currently, the recommended time frame for isolation is five (5) days.
-Day zero is your first day of symptoms or your test date.
+If you have symptoms, day zero is your first day of symptoms, regardless of when you were tested.
+If you were tested without symptoms, day zero is your test date.
 This applies to everyone, regardless of vaccination status.